 Although you are involved in the process of developing your child’s IEP, in the end, it will be the school district that produces the final program.
 There might be instances where you disagree with that plan for a variety of reasons.
 You might disagree with a small detail or a significant portion.

 Therefore, it is recommended that you try to maintain a good working relationship with the school district.
 That way, if there is a problem, you can feel comfortable discussing it with the district to solve the issue as quickly as possible.

 Whenever you have a problem with an IEP, you should bring it to the school district’s attention immediately and in writing (so there is a paper trail to catalog your concerns).
 If school administrators are reluctant to change the plan in accordance with your desires, you have several options available to you.
 For instance, two options include:

 While these are the two most common options for parents, there are others available, such as:

 As stated above, it is best to try to maintain a positive working relationship with the school.
 However, when efforts to work collaboratively with the district fail, you should contact an experienced education law attorney.

 You want to have the best options for your child, particularly if they have a disability, and school districts are obligated to provide an education that is appropriate for your child’s unique circumstances.
 Lawyers at John Rue & Associates can help ensure that the district offers an appropriate program for your child.
-We provide parents who may need an education lawyer with a free initial consultation (30 minutes by phone), and a more detailed consultation (90 minutes to 3 hours by Zoom) for a flat fee of $595.
+We provide parents who may need an education lawyer with a initial consultation for $100 (30 minutes by phone), and a more detailed consultation (90 minutes to 3 hours by Zoom) for a flat fee of $795.
 Call us at 862-283-3155 or contact us online for more information